With over a decade of experience in the mattress industry, I'm here to help you decide which mattress foundation is best for you.

-- Furniture Banks Across America partnered with National Furniture Bank Association
+- Furniture Banks Across America (partnered with the National Furniture Bank Association)

 - Catholic Charities

-- Vietnam Veteran's of America (depending on the location, some VVA's will not accept mattress donations, but others will.. depends on that chapter's policy and the condition and cleanliness of the mattress)
+- Vietnam Veterans of America (depending on the location, some VVA's will not accept mattress donations, but others will.
+It depends on that chapter's policy and the condition and cleanliness of the mattress.)

 - Local homeless or battered women's shelters

-Larger organizations like Salvation Army and Habitat for Humanity typically will not accept mattress donations due to sanitary bedding law and hygienic concerns.
-I have had experience with a few Salvation Army locations that you can donate a mattress to, however, if the mattress doesn't have any spots or stains, so you'll have to call and see what their criteria are for each location.
+I have had experience with a few Salvation Army locations that you can donate a mattress to; however, it's only if the mattress doesn't have any spots or stains, so you'll have to call and see what their criteria are for each location.